Smith (play)

 Smith is a comedy by the British writer W. Somerset Maugham, written when he was becoming a successful dramatist.
 The play was first seen in London in 1909.

 In the play, Thomas Freeman returns after years abroad to his sister Rose, and gets to know the fashionable social set who meet at her home; he eventually finds that the parlourmaid has the most merit of any in the household.

 History

 After the success of Lady Frederick, his plays Mrs Dot and Jack Straw were soon staged.
 Maugham wrote: "Their success made the managers eager to take other plays... "; three subsequent plays "were written on commission to suit certain actors, Penelope for Marie Tempest, Smith for Miss Marie Lohr and Robert Loraine and The Land of Promise for Irene Vanbrugh....
 They established me as the most popular dramatist of the day".

-The play was first produced in London at the Comedy Theatre in 1909.
+The play was first produced in London at the Comedy Theatre on 30 September 1909.
 In New York the play was first seen on 5 September 1910 at the Empire Theatre, running until December 1910.